dsp-uga/time-paradox/README.md

 ## Results

-We have used multiple networks and below are the results followed by the person resonsible for that result
+We have used multiple networks and below are the results followed by the person responsible for that result

 Method| Configuration | Dice (training) | Dice (testing) | Personnel
 --- | --- | --- | --- | ---